NT411/Trading-Simulation-Platform-CRM/README.md

 Platform/
  ├─ backend/
  │  ├─ models/           # Mongoose schemas
- │  ├─ node_modules/     # Backend dependencies / This will not be inside the zip after you run npm install it will install it
- │  ├─ routes/           # API routes
+ │  ├─ node_modules/     # Backend dependencies / This will not be inside the zip after you run npm install it will create it │  ├─ routes/           # API routes
  │  ├─ uploads/          # File uploads
  │  ├─ utils/            # Helper functions
  │  ├─ validators/       # Input validation
- │  ├─ .env              # Environment variables
+ │  ├─ .env              # Environment variables / This will not be inside you will have to create .env follow the steps below
  │  ├─ .gitignore        # Ignored files
  │  ├─ package.json      # Backend dependencies
  │  ├─ package-lock.json # Dependency lock file